ManasMods/tensura-opac/readme.md

 This Mod doesn't provide any new functionality for Minecraft itself.
 It requires TenSura: Reincarnated and Open parties and claims to work.

 # Features
-- TR skills/magics/battelwills won't break blocks inside claimed chunk.
+- TR skills/magics/battelwills won't break/place/change blocks inside claimed chunk.
 - TR skills/magics/battelwills won't damage players and entities when either the attacker or the target is inside a claimed chunk.